An American Tail: Fievel Goes West (soundtrack)

 An American Tail: Fievel Goes West (Music from the Motion Picture Soundtrack) is the soundtrack and score album to the 1991 film An American Tail: Fievel Goes West.
 The animated Western comedy film, which was the first to be produced by Amblimation, an animation studio and subsidiary of Steven Spielberg's Amblin Entertainment, is the sequel to An American Tail (1986).

-James Horner who composed music for the first film, returned to score for Fievel Goes West, and in addition, also wrote four original songs with Will Jennings.
+James Horner who composed music for the first film, returned to score for Fievel Goes West, and also wrote four original songs with Will Jennings.
 The album featured four songs, with Linda Ronstadt and Cathy Cavadini performing the tracks.
-The original song "Dreams to Dream" received a nomination for Golden Globe Award for Best Original Song, and was shortlisted for the nomination of Academy Award for Best Original Song.
-However the track was not nominated.
+The original song "Dreams to Dream" received a nomination for Golden Globe Award for Best Original Song, and was shortlisted for the nomination of Academy Award for Best Original Song, but the track was not nominated.

 Background

 The album featured four songs: two versions of "Dreams to Dream", "Way Out West" performed by a chorus, and "The Girl You Left Behind" performed by Cathy Cavadini.
 The film also features the cover of "Rawhide" from the Blues Brothers 1980 film.
 Songs and themes from the first film: "Somewhere Out There", "Mouses Even Cry", "If Cheese Grew on Trees", "Anything Can Happen in America" and "Fievel's Point of View" were also played in the film, though not included in the soundtrack.

 "Dreams to Dream" is based on the short instrumental piece from the first film.
-On July 19, 1991, the Los Angeles Daily News announced Anita Baker would sing "Dreams to Dream", but this did not happen.
+In July 1991, Anita Baker was originally attached to sing "Dreams to Dream", but this did not happen.
 Although Linda Ronstadt originally sang the song, she rejected allowing her voice on it after recording finished; Celine Dion was replaced, and she recorded her vocals while working on her second English-language album.
 However, Ronstadt then asked for her vocals to be on the track, and the executives thought Dion did not have enough star power.
 While this resulted in the re-insertion of Ronstadt's voice, Horner's experience with recording the song with Dion led her to singing on a later Horner-composed song, "My Heart Will Go On".
 Cavadini also sang Tanya's version of "Dreams to Dream".

 The score was recorded at the London Symphony Orchestra and several instruments were used in the score, including xylophones, fiddles, banjos, harmonicas, and array of wood and metal percussion.

 Release history

-MCA Records released An American Tail: Fievel Goes West (Music from the Motion Picture Soundtrack) on November 12, 1991 in cassettes, CDs and LP record.
+MCA Records released An American Tail: Fievel Goes West (Music from the Motion Picture Soundtrack) on November 12, 1991, in cassettes, CDs and LP record.
 The album was released in United States, United Kingdom, Canada, Germany, Austria, Brazil, Indonesia, Malaysia and Japan under the catalog number 10416.
 In 2013, Geffen Records re-released the soundtrack for digital streaming services.